 Approval of democracy

+There are a substantial number of autonomous, self-organized groups, associations and organizations.
+According to the 2023 LAPOP report, 29% of Jamaicans believe community associations provide the best mechanisms for social change.
+The population shows a medium to high level of interpersonal trust, which is especially strong among individuals within the same community.
+There is a moderate level of intercommunity distrust based on race, class and political affiliation, but this distrust by itself usually does not translate into confrontation or unrest between communities.
 At the local level, traditional attitudes and levels of trust between citizens are sometimes threatened by the presence of organized criminal gangs, which try to establish credibility by supporting community initiatives that promote solidarity and cooperation among citizens.
-Depending on the level of partisanship and the attitudes of the local party leadership in a community, this can undermine initiatives that seek to build trust.
+Depending on the level of partisanship and the attitudes of the local party leadership in the given community, such dynamics can undermine initiatives that seek to build trust.

 Social capital